dell/ansible-powerstore/.github/pull_request_template.md

 # Checklist:

-- [ ] I have performed a self-review of my own code to ensure there are no formatting, vetting, linting, or security issues
+- [ ] I have performed a self-review of my own code to ensure there are no formatting, pep8, linting, or security issues
+- [ ] I have performed Ansible Sanity test using --docker default
 - [ ] I have verified that new and existing unit tests pass locally with my changes
 - [ ] I have not allowed coverage numbers to degenerate
 - [ ] I have maintained at least 90% code coverage